 professional firefighters by 2030.”

-Karen: The nexus between capitalism and the climate crisis will be in sharp focus when Naomi Klein comes to receive the 2016 Sydney Peace Prize in November.
-You’ve similarly underscored the interdependence of the global crises we are facing, pointing to Klein’s comments in your own article in the Guardian when you also stressed
+The nexus between capitalism and the climate crisis will be in sharp focus when Naomi Klein comes to receive the 2016 Sydney Peace Prize in November.
+You’ve similarly underscored the interdependence of climate change, growing inequality and resource depletion.
+What kind of impact do you think Klein’s visit will have when she will inevitably, put the spotlight on climate action in Australia?

 “But the real problem, it’s actually the environment.